 - You can also try the crust from my keto breakfast pizza.
 You will need to either cut the crust recipe in half or double the toppings.

 - Finally, you can try some pre-made keto crusts like KBosh or Outer Aisle.

 Got leftover jalapeno popper pizza?
 Awesome!
 It makes a great lunch or even another dinner.

 Store the leftovers in a covered container in the fridge for up to 5 days.
 Then simply gently rewarm in the oven or in the microwave.

 More delicious keto jalapeno recipes

 Keto Jalapeño Popper Pizza

-- 1 recipe mozzarella dough
+- 1 recipe fathead pizza crust

 - 4 ounces cream cheese softened

 - ½ cup shredded cheddar cheese